You can find modeling gigs even if you don’t look like the typical model.

-Art modeling is still fairly easy to get and if you join the right guild or meet the right group of artists you can find photography classes that pay well.
-For fine art modeling, there is a greater range of looks and sizes of people that can work than in lingerie modeling and fashion.
+Art modeling is still reasonably easy to get, and if you join the right guild or meet the right group of artists, you can find photography classes that pay well.
+For fine art modeling, there is a greater range of looks and sizes of models than in lingerie modeling and fashion.

 Lingerie modeling, swimsuit modeling, and fashion are a lot harder to break into obviously.
 It depends more on how you look and where you live.
-But there is a lot more diversity in how you can look and what size you have to be then there used to be.
+But there is a lot more diversity in models and what size you have to be then there used to be.
 So it could be worth looking into even if you don’t look like a stereotypical model.

 Latest posts by Zoe Zuniga (see all)